-Article 1 Page 590 Dendritic cells (DCs), acting as vigilant sentinels in tissues, continuously survey their local environment, capturing antigens for presentation to CD4+ Th cells or CD8+ T cells on MHCII or MHCI molecules, respectively [28, 29].
+Dendritic cells (DCs), acting as vigilant sentinels in tissues, continuously survey their local environment, capturing antigens for presentation to CD4+ TH cells or CD8+ TC cells on MHC-I or MHC-II molecules, respectively [28, 29].
 The uptake of exogenous antigen is accomplished through various mechanisms, including phagocytosis [30, 31], receptor-mediated endocytosis [32–34], or micropinocytosis [35, 36], depending on the DC subtype and activation state [32].
 For instance, Langerhans cells (LC) and CX3CR1+ macrophages at barrier sites like the intestinal epithelium [37, 38] utilize dendritic projections to sample antigens.
 Dermal cDC2 can access epicutaneously applied antigen through hair follicles [39].
-Following antigen uptake, human LC migrate through the dermis and then to skin-draining lymph nodes (skin-dLNs) in a CXCR4-dependent manner, subsequently transferring antigen-MHCII complexes to dermal cDC through direct contact or indirectly within the dermis [40].
+Following antigen uptake, human LC migrate through the dermis and then to skin-draining lymph nodes (skin-dLNs) in a CXCR4-dependent manner, subsequently transferring antigen-MHC-II complexes to dermal cDC through direct contact or indirectly within the dermis [40].
 This transfer mechanism potentially enhances the efficiency of antigen transport to the LN, as dermal cDCs migrate faster and disperse more widely within the LN than LCs.

 cDC2, with a notable proficiency for antigen uptake in the skin, constitute the majority of antigen-positive cells in skin-dLNs following the administration of particulate antigen [41, 42].
 They also play a crucial role in capturing tumor antigens and transporting them to LNs for T cell presentation [43].
 Soluble and particulate antigens below 70 kDa can reach LNs without active cellular transport, relying on a conduit network [44, 45].
 Nevertheless, cDC2 show a higher capacity for the uptake of soluble antigen per cell and are overrepresented among antigen-positive cells in various settings, indicating an intrinsic capability for exogenous antigen uptake [46, 47].
 Their optimal positioning within tissues, especially in proximity to lymph-borne antigens near the subcapsular sinus in LNs, further supports their efficient antigen capture [42, 46].